How to Contribute

 If you are already a Birds of North America (BNA), Neotropical Birds (NB), Handbook of Birds of the World (HBW), or Birds of the World (BOW) contributor and looking for guidelines, policies, or have questions about style, formatting, access, or other please visit our Contributor Portal.

-BOW is seeking revisers and contributors for many species.
+BOW releases newly updated species accounts every week, and are seeking revisers and contributors for many others.

 We typically publish two types of updates